Predictions of a fundamental statistical picture: Origin of fermion action and (3+1) dimensional spacetime

-As mentioned in the first section, within the present theory the laws of Nature arise from (1) the statistical counting which leads to (\ref{eq2.25b}), (2) the stochastic fluctuations of (\ref{eq2.26}), and (3) the geography (or specific features) of our universe, to which we now turn.
+The present theory is based on (1) statistical counting (which ultimately produced the results of the preceding two sections) and (2) the geography (or specific features) of our universe, to which we now turn.

 The most central assumption is that